muppin/mastering-DevOps/Kubernetes/Notes.md

 - Storage need to survive even if the cluster crashes.

 **Persistent Volumes-**
-- Its a cluster resource used to store data.
+- Its a cluster resource used to create storage and store the data in it.
 - You need to decide what type of storage u need?
+(Local or remote)
-- Yo need to create and manage them by yourself.
+- Yo need to create and manage them by yourself. (task of a kubernetes admin)
 - Use that physical storage in spec section.
 - PV's are not namespaced.
-- PV should be created before pod
+- PV should be created before pod.

+*Access Modes*
+- ReadWriteMany(RWX): This mode allows the volume to be mounted as read-write by multiple nodes simultaneously.
+However, not all storage types support this mode.
+It's suitable for scenarios where multiple nodes need read-write access to the same volume, such as shared file storage.
+- ReadWriteOnce(RWO): This mode allows the volume to be mounted as read-write by a single node.
+It's suitable for scenarios where the volume should be mounted as read-write by a single node, such as with a single-node application.
+- ReadOnlyMany(ROX): With this mode, the volume can be mounted as read-only by multiple nodes.
+It's useful when the volume needs to be accessed in read-only mode by multiple nodes, such as for shared configuration or logs.
+- ReadOnlyOnce(ROO): With this mode, the volume can be mounted as resd-only by a single node.
+Its useful when the volume needs to be accessed in read-only mode by single node, such as witha single-node application.
+- ReadWriteOncePod(RWOP): with this mode, the volume can be mounted to a particular single pod.

 **Local PV's**